How does it work?

 At the same time, one of our local volunteer Restarters will be available to provide hands-on support with the actual repair process (and we’ll be available to help source broken devices and organise the parties!).

 The programme aims to get students interested in repair – and help this interest evolve into something integral to school life.

 Why bring repair to school?

-This programme is designed to culminate in a “Restart Party,” an open, community event where students and community volunteers share their skills, helping people fix their own broken gadgets.
-If sustained after the enrichment programme, this community service aspect can help students gain experience that can help them with university admissions or even in future job applications.-How to Run a Restart Party at School
+Community engagementThe programme is designed to culminate in a “Restart Party” - an open, community event where students and community volunteers share their skills, and help people fix their broken gadgets.
+Long term, this community engagement can help students gain vital experience to use on university and job applications.

 “We’d like more opportunities to learn repair and more community Restart Parties”Students at Archer Academy in London

 How to get started?